millken/falcore/performance.md

 title: Measuring Falcore Performance
 ---

+One typical challenge encountered when running an application in a production environment is measuring performance of the various components.
+It's generally very helpful to be able to see how your application is performing and it's critical to be able to track down the source of a performance issue.
+Falcore will automatically track the performance breakdown of each request by pipeline stage.
+It's easy to add your own, more granlar timings.
+When each request completes, including being written out to the socket, you can review, log, or otherwise work with your performance data.

 Here’s a simple working example of a Falcore server that illustrates some of the features.

 ```go